 2. The game degrades women, whereas I prefer to force women to degrade other women.
 Yes, that's right.
 Now harder, with the other pillow!

 I'm also assuming we're all men here, or at least people who like to degrade women.
 But what really steams my vegetables is when a company tries to take the power to degrade women away from me, and instead puts it directly in the game.
 I find this emasculating, and frankly, insulting.
 As noted above, there's nothing better than forcing women to degrade other women -- it's like going to the Oppression Ice Cream Shop and getting a free scoop of Heavenly Humiliation on top of my Passionfruit Powerlessness.
 3. The open-sandbox approach promotes only sporadic violence instead of continuous violence.
 I'm sorry Mr. Weathers, from now on I will only stop to reload.

 to commit in-game violence.
 This is unacceptable.
 Listen, I paid* my hard-earned cash for a murder simulator, not a dating sim or bowling game.
 I'm already upset enough that fishing games artificially limit the amount of cruelty you can inflict on your bait and catch.
 There are millions of kids living cushy lives in the suburbs who will never know what it is like to take part in a street gang knife fight, or to kill a man solely out of boredom.
 If we teach them these things, we can reduce those numbers to a few hundred thousand children, all of whom are battle-ready.

+*But see point 5.
 4. It's popular, therefore it sucks. ...
 6.7

 I found this argument in an indie music publication, and it was also numbered four, so it seemed to fit here.
 5. I plan to steal the game.
 Just as I stole this image.